Product next to service

 Six areas go deeper on individual questions around product, order, billing and service.

-Licences, maintenance and hardware as products, the status per customer from the orders.
+Licences, maintenance and hardware as products, with the count per customer from the orders.

-Learn moreTime and materials, fixed price, maintenance and hardware in one order, the status daily-fresh.
+Learn moreEffort, fixed price, maintenance and hardware in one order, with the status up to date daily.

-Learn moreRecurring invoices, ZUGFeRD and XRechnung, handover to DATEV.
+Learn moreRecurring invoices, ZUGFeRD and XRechnung, hand-off to DATEV.

-Learn moreFlat rate, time and materials and maintenance on one order, with post-calculation.
+Learn moreRetainer, effort and maintenance on one order, with post-calculation.

-Learn moreTickets with channels, SLA signal and escalation, service time billed directly.
+Learn moreTickets with channels, SLA traffic light and escalation, service time billed directly.

-Learn moreProject structure, plan-vs-actual and contribution margin per project.
+Learn moreProject structure, plan against actual and contribution margin per project.

 Related modules

-Behind every invoice stand the booked hour, the billing and the customer with their conditions.
-These three modules mesh directly with each other.
+Behind every invoice sit the booked hour, the billing engine and the customer with their terms.
+These three modules mesh directly.

-The booked hour is the basis of the time-and-materials position and the plan-vs-actual comparison.
+The booked hour is the basis for the effort position and the plan against actual comparison.

-Read moreDocuments, dunning and e-invoicing: the billing around product and service.
+Read moreDocuments, dunning and e-invoicing: the billing engine around product and service.

-Read moreCustomer, SLA and conditions sit on the contact, shared instead of maintained twice.
+Read moreCustomer, SLA and terms sit on the contact, shared instead of maintained twice.

-teamspace exists for five industries.
-Here are the four beyond the IT systems house.
+teamspace comes in versions for six industries.
+Here are the five alongside the IT systems house.

-In 15 to 30 minutes we discuss your trade, your orders and your service.
-You hear a clear assessment of whether teamspace fits your mixed business of product and service.
+In 15 to 30 minutes we go through your trading side, your orders and your service business.
+You get a clear read on whether teamspace fits your mix of product and service.